felipesllopes/felipesllopes/README.md

 Hello, I'm Felipe Lopes! 👋😀 I am a student of Systems Analysis and Development.
 I'm 27 years old and I live in Rio de Janeiro.
 I love to study and acquire new knowledge.
+I started my studies in mobile development in January 2023, I am completely passionate about it, and I have it as my main hobby. 📱❤

 ![Felipesllopes GitHub stats](https://github-readme-stats.vercel.app/api?username=felipesllopes&show_icons=true&theme=tokyonight)